sinusinu/vita-timer/README.md

 vita-timer is a mediocre stopwatch/timer homebrew app for PS Vita.
 Made with no particular reason other than learning about vitasdk.

-This is my first C++ program ever, so please be kind to all those ugly codes written by a Java maniac.
+This is my first C++ program ever, so please be kind to those ugly codes written by a Java maniac.

 ## Features

 * Stopwatch
-* Timer (with no sound at all)
+* Timer (with beep)

 ## Building